okayda/next-portfolio-upgrade/README.md

-# Portfolio - Manage landing page solution
+# Portfolio - Performance & Optimization

 - 0 Library installed.
 The more library that are installed, the more the initial load time of this webpage
 - Video and Particles animations are loaded lazily, prioritizing content rendering.
 This ensures that the content is displayed first, which is especially beneficial for users with slower internet speed